If one was to type “Armenians in Lisbon” into the all-knowing Google, the following top 3 results would appear:

 By the time it got to the aforementioned Thursday, we had been in Lisbon for a few days and had rewarded ourselves with a passing grade in the attempt to assimilate ourselves with what the city had to offer.
 Undirected strolls on historic black and white cobblestone resulted in pristine mobile seats to the free, lively theatre of everyday city life.
 Chestnuts were roasted by heavy-set tobacco enthusiasts.
 Plates of sardines drizzled in oil twirled and then lowered onto checkered tablecloths.
 Buildings donning tiles of the brightest hues led us down steep alleyways.

 We didn’t discriminate in terms of our sights to see, allowing a more practical method to take its turn guiding our senses.
 Some, more disciplined, early morning rises allowed us to pay a visit to historic chapels and boulevards.
-We saw monuments echoing the time period of late antiquity.
+We saw monuments echoing the time of late antiquity.
 Rarely, reservations were made to sit table side- but when they were, the haunting music of Fado serenaded the room; gifting trinkets of sodium upon the cheeks of captured listeners.

 On the last eve of the decade, the streets of Lisbon played host as we invited ourselves to the gathering attended by thousands of locals and tourists alike.
 While attempting to hum along to lyrics scattered across Portuguese live music, we stood shoulder to shoulder; at times, even unwillingly leaning on fellow patrons of the Terreiro do Paço square.
 2020 was moments away, and the countdown obliging the advent of the untouched decade soon began.
-The universal language of fireworks ornamented the skies, sketching the pristine canvas of the new year and colourfully etching it with bright pinks, reds and yellows.
+The universal language of fireworks ornamented the skies, sketching the pristine canvas of the new year and colourfully etching it with bright pinks, reds, and yellows.
 Hugs were given and received.
-Memories being made in the present, while thinking about the past and the future.
+Memories were being made in the present, while thinking about the past and the future.
 Looking through portraits from yesteryear and looking forward to future promises of both joy and affliction.

 Long story long, after a few days and having successfully ushered in the new year, we seemed to have the lay of the land and had knocked out a few sights to see, when we decided to take the plunge into the Portuguese version of the Armenian narrative.
-It would only be appropriate to start this bright, crisp Thursday morning off with none other than Mr. 5%- Calouste Gulbenkian.
+It would only be appropriate to start this bright, crisp Thursday morning off with none other than Mr. Five Percent, Calouste Gulbenkian.

 Calouste Gulbenkian played a significant role in the post-war cultural life of Lisbon.
 It was in Lisbon where the businessman and art collector spent his last years.
 It was here that he established in his will a foundation that would carry his name and benefit the international community.

 Captivating nickname aside, Calouste Gulbenkian has rightfully reserved a seat at the table of prominent Armenians.
-His influential role in oil establishments left him with a 5 percent stake in Iraq’s Petroleum Company.
+His influential role in oil establishments left him with a five percent stake in Iraq’s Petroleum Company.
 Really committing to this personal brand, he also insisted that five percent of the Iraq Petroleum Company’s workers in the field be Armenian.
 I mean, cmon.
 How can you not get behind this guy?

 On that first Thursday of the year, what I was focused on was not the business savvy or benevolent action that cemented his legacy- rather, my attention was fully captivated by an impressive pocket of green in the heart of this European capital that bears his name.
 This on its own, was enough to make an impact.